-The Engineering department curriculum is formulated to meet the specific needs of certificate and transfer students including returning university students and industry professionals updating their CAD skills.
+The Engineering Technology (also known as Engineering Support) department curriculum is formulated to meet the specific needs of certificate and transfer students including returning university students and industry professionals updating their CAD skills.
 The goals of the program is to:

 • Provide new students with the information, skills, and training